MxFrgsn/COMP2001-CW2/README.md

-# COMP2001 CW2 - Trail App Micro-Service
+# COMP2001 CW2 - Trail App - Trail Microservice

 ## Project Description:
 The **Trail Microservice** is a well-being-focused outdoor trail application designed to enhance user exploration and outdoor experiences.
 The service allows users to manage trails by creating, viewing, and interacting with all trail information, ensuring a seamless and efficient experience for outdoor enthusiasts.